Cj-K-7/Cj-K-7/README.md

 - 📫 How to reach me : kllt7059@gmail.com

 I've been trying to learn programming language as possible as on my own by googling.
-but I needed some help, and I found these, and it was very helpfull.

 <hr>

 ## Nomad Coders